quicwg/multipath/draft-ietf-quic-multipath.md

 If an endpoint receives a disable_active_migration transport parameter, it is forbidden to establish new paths to the peer's handshake address.
-However, establishment of additional paths to other peer addresses (e.g carried by peer’s preferred_address) is immediately valid.
+However, establishment of additional paths to other peer addresses (e.g., carried by peer’s preferred_address) is immediately valid.

 If the server uses the preferred_address transport parameter, clients cannot assume that the initial server address and the addresses